Life happens, and sometimes late payments are unavoidable.

 Your credit score goes down if you have more than one late payment on your credit file.
 A lender will look at how long ago the late payments were and how much they were for.
 If your late payments are recent and for a lot of money it will be harder to get accepted.
 You might be asked to put down a bigger deposit or pay a higher interest rate.
 The older your late payments, the more options you’ll have.

-If you need a mortgage and have late payments on your credit file, it’s best to speak to a mortgage advisor who deals with bad credit.
-They’ll be able to explain your options, make your application look good, and find the lender most likely to accept you.
-Get matched to an advisor by making an enquiry.
+If you need a mortgage and have late payments on your credit file, it’s best to speak to a specialist mortgage broker who deals with bad credit.
+Our Mortgage Experts will explain your options, make your application look good, and find the lender most likely to accept you.
+Get started by making an enquiry.

 Paying on time is one of the biggest factors that affect your credit rating, so missing a payment can affect your score.
 Payments over 30 days late will mark your credit file for six years, and will be visible to lenders during that time.
 Like all credit issues, they lose impact the older they get.
 Having a reasonable explanation for missing the payment can also help when it comes to applying for a loan, credit card or mortgage.
 Read more in our Guide: What Credit Score Do I Need to Get a Mortgage?